 Eddie Bayers received the Academy of Country Music (ACM) ‘Drummer of The Year Award’ thirteen times, Nashville Music Awards ‘Drummer of The Year’ three times and one of the ten ‘Greatest Session Drummers of All Time’ by Drum!
 Magazine.

 Eddie Bayers has also been nominated for the Country Music Association (CMA) ‘Musician of The Year’ on ten occasions, but has yet to bring home the prize.

 In addition to his work as a musician, Eddie Bayers has contributed to the recording industry as a twelve-year member of the Board of Governors for NARAS.

 Eddie Bayers is also the part-owner of the Money Pit recording studio.
-The Billboard No.1 singles 'What I Really Meant To Say' (written by Cyndi Thomson, Tommy Lee James and Chris Waters) recorded by Cyndi Thomson (No.1, 2001), and 'Blessed' (written by Brett James, Hillary Lindsey and Troy Verge) recorded by Martina McBride (No.1, 2001) were both recorded at his studio.
+The Billboard No.1 singles, ‘What I Really Meant To Say’ (written by Cyndi Thomson, Tommy Lee James and Chris Waters) as recorded by Cyndi Thomson (No.1, 2001), and ‘Blessed’ (written by Brett James, Hillary Lindsey and Troy Verge) as recorded by Martina McBride (No.1, 2001), were both recorded at Eddie Bayers’ studio.

 Eddie Bayers played drums on the following albums (this is a partial discography):

 George Jones (Saturday 12 September 1931 – Friday 26 April 2013): ‘My Very Special Guests’ (Legacy Records, 1979)

 Dolly Parton: ‘9 To 5 & Odd Jobs’ (RCA Records, 1980)